dnsimple/dnsimple-support/content/articles/aaaa-record.markdown

 ## Querying AAAA records

-You can use `dig` to determine the AAAA record associated to a domain name.
-The result is contained in the `ANSWER` section and it contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the IP address.
+You can use `dig` to determine the AAAA record associated with a domain name.
+The result is contained in the `ANSWER` section.
+It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the IP address.

 ```
 $ dig AAAA ns1.dnsimple.com